 The booths do not have security gates.
 Vendors may choose to build storage units in their booths, and select locking refrigerators and/or freezers.

-Will our merchandise be safe after the market closes at 8pm?
+Will our merchandise be safe after the market closes?
 Will the building have security?

 The market hall is locked after the market closes.
 We have security and an electronic security system.